Infographic: How to find travel insurance on finder.com.au

 It’s a fair question.
-After all, you might have never had to lodge a claim in the past, so why even bother for this trip?
+After all, you might have never had to lodge a claim in the past, so why even bother with it for this trip?
 Well, consider these factors:

-Aren't I already covered by Medicare overseas?
+Doesn't Medicare already cover me overseas?
 Medicare will not cover you overseas.
 The Reciprocal Health Care Agreement will only cover you for some expenses in some countries, so you could still end up paying tens of thousands of dollars in medical bills.

-What's the risk of not having overseas medical expenses cover? finder.com.au publisher Will offers a real-life example: He broke his ankle while travelling in Lima, Peru.
+What's the risk of not having overseas medical expenses cover?
+Our friend, Will, offers a real-life example: He broke his ankle while travelling in Lima, Peru.
 Two weeks in hospital, surgery and flights home cost AUD$41,000.
 Find out just how much it costs to stay in different hospitals per day around the world.

 What does travel insurance cover?
-Cancelled flights or lost, damaged or stolen luggage and valuables are frustrating and costly.
+Cancelled flights as well as lost, damaged or stolen luggage and valuables are frustrating and costly.
 Why risk losing thousands when you can cover yourself for as little as $15*?

 Is travel insurance compulsory?
 No, but you will be required to have travel insurance in order to gain entry into some countries, including Cuba, Bulgaria, the Czech Republic, Slovakia, Poland, Ukraine, Latvia, Lithuania and Estonia.